MellowMarsh/mws-restaurant-stage-1/README.md

 # Restaurant Reviews Stage 1

- This is an offline capable app for local restaurants reviews and information.
+ This is an offline capable app for local restaurant reviews and information.

 ## Installing The App and Getting It Loaded to Browser: